KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 layout: post
 comments: false
 preview: true
+codepen: true
 ---
 <section>
 <p class="explanation">Spoilers!
-This post is the solution of <a href="http://hugogiraudel.com/2014/02/19/the-magic-circle-a-css-brain-teaser/">a CSS riddle</a> proposed a while back.</p>
+This post is the solution of a CSS riddle proposed in <a href="http://hugogiraudel.com/2014/02/19/the-magic-circle-a-css-brain-teaser/">a previous article</a>.</p>

 Time's up guys!
 First, thanks for playing.
 There have been quite a few proposals, all of them very interesting in their own way.
-In the end, I think the riddle was slightly easier than expected but that was actually pretty cool digging in your code to see how you've worked around the problem.
+In the end, I think the riddle was slightly easier than expected but it's pretty cool to dig into your code to see how you've worked around the problem.

 Among the possible solutions, I thought about: